Genspect: Conversion therapy

 Genspect testified against New Zealand's Conversion Practices Prohibition Legislation Act 2022, arguing it should not include banning conversion therapy practices on the basis of gender identity.
 Founder Stella O'Malley advocates for "exploratory therapy" in support of gender dysphoria and has written and testified about how some conversion therapy bills also risk limiting access to exploratory therapy.
-In 2023, leaked chat logs from a community Discord server operated by Genspect, revealed members discussing how people can stop their kids from identifying as trans and how to find them a conversion therapist.
-Members also spoke openly about their contempt for those who decide to transition and the medical professionals who support their decision.

 On 9 August 2021, O'Malley co-authored an opinion letter titled "Bill to ban conversion therapy poses problems for therapists" alongside psychologist Jacky Grainer and GP Madeleine Ní Dhailigh for The Irish Times in reference to the Prohibition of Conversion Therapies Bill 2018.
 In the letter, she criticized the inclusion of "suppression of gender identity" in the bill's definition of conversion therapy.
 The Union of Students in Ireland subsequently announced that it was boycotting The Irish Times until it apologised for the article.
 The Trans Writers Union, with 1,400 signatories, and Trinity News also announced a boycott of the paper due to what they characterized as advocating conversion therapy and a pattern of transphobic behavior.

 Science-Based Medicine stated "exploratory therapy" is "palatable language" for conversion therapy, noting a legal strategy proposed by Richard Green in 2017 which advocated circumventing bans on "gender-conversion psychotherapies" by labeling them "gender identity exploration or development".
 The WPATH Standards of Care 8 encourage healthy exploration of gender and notes attempts to force gender-diverse youth to "explore their gender" when not requested by the patient "can be experienced as pathologizing, intrusive and/or cisnormative".

 After the Cass Review was published, O'Malley expressed concern that a bill banning conversion therapy proposed by the UK Labour Party risked criminalising the "very therapy that Cass is saying should be prioritised".

+A 2026 report by Amnesty International described Genspect as engaging in conversion practices.
+Genspect objected that the suggestion they enaged in conversion therapy was false, and also very serious, and they requested Amnesty permanently withdraw the report and apologise, reserving their right to bring a legal case should this not happen.
+On 31 July, Amnesty issued a statement, permanently withdrawing this report and another, and aplogising for characterising gender-critical groups as anti-rights.